-This topic describes the methods that you can use to access the web UIs of open source components deployed in an E-MapReduce (EMR) cluster.
+This topic describes the methods that you can use to access the web UIs of open source components that are deployed in an E-MapReduce (EMR) cluster.
 You can configure security group rules and access links to access the web UIs of open source components that are deployed in an EMR cluster.

 Prerequisites